nvrmnd-png/undo/README.md

 ### Limitations

-undo can only reverse what went through its wrappers — `sudo`, scripts, cron and GUI file managers bypass them (a stale journal is caught by verification, not blindly replayed).
+undo can only reverse what went through its wrappers. `sudo`, scripts, cron and GUI file managers bypass them (a stale journal is caught by verification, not blindly replayed).
 ACLs, xattrs, and hard-link topology inside copied trees are not preserved.
 Non-UTF-8 paths fall back to the real command.
 Clearing the